-Outcomes of the various projects listed below are published in (inter)national journals.
 See our list of publications on deafness.

 Deaf and hard-of-hearing children often experience difficulties concerning their theory of mind development.
 To date, most of the studies reporting this outcome were conducted with children age four or over.
 Yet, eye tracking makes it possible to assess children's socio-cognitive skills at a much earlier age.
 This technology provides the opportunity to assess whether deaf and hard-of-hearing children aready show impaired theory of mind in infancy or whether this develops later on as a result of impaired communication.

 Besides theory of mind, we also study early moral development by examining whether deaf and hard-hearing infants differ from their hearing peers concerning their sense of fairness.
 In addition, we examine if and how early parent-child interaction is associated with infants' socio-cognitive abilities.

 Researchers involved: Lizet Ketelaar, Evelien Broekhof, Carolien Rieffe